THE WONDER OF ELEPHANTS

 The illustrations of Joan Charles speak to the kid in me, to the playful me, to the me who believes in magic of sorts – and her image of the circus is a perfect example of a piece appealing to all these aspects of my personality.
+And I imagine an elephant in one of those tents.
 But her elephant (found at the every top of this page) resonates with me for other reasons as well – from the colors and the exaggerated shape of the elephant, to the way its legs taper as if it stands on tip toe, to the way it’s head and trunk are up looking at the horizon, as if the elephant is also on a journey, not just as a beast of burden carrying a man, but as a seeker itself.

 To me this represents a quest and reminds me of my own dream of being a full-time writer.

 To me (as in, this is the symbolism I bring to the piece) the interaction of man and elephant seems to represent the duality of the creative – as someone who undertakes the challenging adventure of pursuing a dream and also as someone who is along for a wonderful ride once that creative journey begins.
 Joan’s work illustrating middle-grade novels also appeals to me, as a writer of middle-grade fiction and books for children.

 Which brings me to the next elephant with which I recently fell in love.
 A small elephant named elliot.

 As a boy, I didn’t grow up with picture books (or any books, really), which seems a bit ironic given my interest in writing books for kids and adolescents.
 Sad to say, I missed out on a lot of wonderful stories and exceptional illustrations.